 Cloth holds history and memory.
 It is both fragile and enduring.
 For several decades, I have cut cloth into lace-like filigree patterns, a method I liken to drawing with empty space and one that reveals the mark of a human hand.
 I have extended my practice to include how handwork and more current technologies inform each other, and how the intimacy of making can translate using new materials and methods.

-I conjure sources such as lace, wallpaper, or remnants of pattern and ornament.
+The central concept for all my projects is the ethereal textile.
+In both my architecturally sited works and studio pieces, I conjure sources such as lace, wallpaper, or remnants of pattern and ornament.
 It is through constructing and deconstructing, that I seek to find a delicate and sensorial connection to textile.
 I coax out the physical tolerance and qualities of material, considering cloth a substance that has the capacity to absorb and sustain both history and memory.

 Inherent to textile are its delicacy and fragility.
 Cloth holds sensorial wisdom.
 I link patterning and natural phenomena which speak to such qualities.
 Textile, as an object we interact with on a daily basis, seems most appropriate to convey these ideas.
 In this work, I elicit qualities of a most ephemeral nature.
 I look to quietly amplify textiles physical and tenuous qualities.